-A Phase 1, Multicenter, Open-Label, Dose-Escalation, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-221 in Subjects with Advanced Hematologic Malignancies with an IDH2 Mutation
+A Phase 1/2, Multicenter, Open-Label, Dose-Escalation and Expansion, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-221 in Subjects with Advanced Hematologic Malignancies with an IDH2 Mutation

-This is a Phase 1, multicenter, open-label, dose-escalation, safety, PK/PD, and clinical activity evaluationof orally administered aG-221 in subjects with advanced hematologic malignancies that harbor an iDH2 mutation.
+This is a Phase 1/2, multicenter, open-label, 3-part (Phase 1 dose-escalation, Phase 1 Part 1 expansion and Phase 2), safety, PK/PD, and clinical activity evaluation of orally administered aG-221 in subjects with advanced hematologic malignancies that harbor an iDH2 mutation.

 Safety Measures and endpoints

 * Monitoring of adverse events (aes), including determination of DLTs, serious adverse events (Saes), and aes leading to discontinuation.
 The severity of aes will be assessed by the national Cancer institute Common Terminology Criteria for adverse events (nCi CTCae), version 4.03.

 * Monitoring of safety laboratory parameters, physical examination findings, vital signs, 12-lead eCGs, evaluation of left ventricular ejection fraction (LVeF), and eastern Cooperative oncology Group (eCoG) performance status (PS).

 Serial blood sampling for determination of concentration-time profiles of aG-221 and its metabolite aGi-16903. urine sampling for determination of concentrations of aG-221 and its metabolite aGi-16903.
 Blood, bone marrow, and urine sampling for determination of 2-HG and [RegisteredTM]-KG levels.